mersal-org/mersal/docs/usage/handlers.rst

 So the incoming message pipeline executes the handlers as one of its many steps.
 How does it know which handlers to invoke?
 We must tell the Mersal app which handlers are associated with which message types.
 This is the purpose of :class:`HandlerActivator <.activation.HandlerActivator>`.

-We use the :py:meth:`~.activation.HandlerActivator.register` to associate message types with handlers.
+We use its :py:meth:`~.activation.HandlerActivator.register` method to associate message types with handlers.
 Mersal provides an implementation of a handler activator that should cover majority of use-cases via :class:`BuiltinHandlerActivator <.activation.BuiltinHandlerActivator>`.

 Notice that the method for registration takes a sync callable as the second argument.
 This is **not** our message handler but a factory that should generate the handler (hence why it's named `factory` of type `HandlerFactory`).
 Lets forget about that part for a moment and see an example of registering message handlers.